How to Use Lomi: 6 Tips and Tricks for Using Lomi

 6. Leave your bucket for three cycles.

-This final tip, I just learned myself this past week!
-Previously, after every Lomi cycle, I would take the dirt and mix it into my potted plant or garden soil, or throw it in my compost bin.
-But, I read that you can leave your Lomi dirt in the bucket for up to three cycles!
+This final tip, I just learned myself!
+Previously, after every Lomi cycle, I would take the Lomi Earth and mix it into my potted plant or garden soil, or add it into my compost pile.
+But, I read that you can leave your Lomi dirt in the bucket for up to three cycles!!

-In fact, leaving dirt (processed waste) from the last cycle will improve the quality of your end product.
+In fact, leaving your completed Lomi Earth from the last cycle will improve the quality of your end product.

 Make sure to add more fresh food waste, then simply start the next cycle!
 Be sure to also empty Lomi after 3 cycles.